Inner Child Therapy with Rowenna

 How You Can Work With Me

-I currently offer Inner Child Therapy and Cognitive Hypnotherapy combined, working online.
-I offer a range of options to suit different needs and budgets.
-You can see all of my packages and fees here.
+I currently provide a combination of Inner Child Therapy and Cognitive Hypnotherapy online.
+On my bookings page, you’ll find various options to accommodate different needs and budgets.
+You can view all of my packages and fees here.

-No matter where you are at in life, inner child work can help you to heal the past and begin living more in the present.
+No matter where you are, inner child work can help you heal the past and begin living more in the present.
 When you develop a deeper connection with yourself and heal childhood wounds, you can feel freer inside and start showing up as your most authentic self.
 And everyone deserves to feel happy and whole.

-I also offer group courses where you can work alongside other people on a journey to heal their inner children.
+I also offer group coaching and courses where you can grow alongside other people on an inner child healing journey.
 Healing in connection with others can be very powerful and is a great way to build new, healthy connections with others.
-It can also help us to learn relationship building and communication skills for life.
-Which is something that those of us with attachment wounding can really struggle with.
+It can also help us learn relationship-building and communication skills for life.

-If you’d like to discuss how I can help you with inner child therapy, you can book a free consultation below.
-I work with people of all ages, genders and backgrounds, and it’s never too late to reach out for support.
+Want to learn more?
+Book a free consultation below to discuss how I can help you with inner child therapy.
+I work with people of all ages, genders, and backgrounds, and it’s never too late to reach out for support.

 How to Heal Your Inner Child, a 6 Week Live Online Course